dafrick/codegen/README.md

-# Automatic code-generation tool for LIM,
+# Automatic code-generation tool for LIM
-# a low-complexity, iterative method for hybrid model predictive control
+a low-complexity, iterative method for hybrid model predictive control
 ## Introduction
 ## Installation instructions
 ## How to use